james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 Re-render this new spec context-free spec into an intermediate file at `tlc/module-name.no-context.md`.

+Use `get_code_target()` from [[specification-document]] to determine if this document is intended to produce a code target.
+If it is not, stop immediately and inform the user that there is no need to compile this document because it contains no code target.

 ### System prompt

 This system prompt is used in all the following chat prompt steps.